2018 American Athletic Conference women's basketball tournament

 The 2018 American Athletic Conference women's basketball tournament was a postseason tournament that was held March 3–6 in the Mohegan Sun Arena in Uncasville, Connecticut.
-Connecticut the winner of the American Athletic Tournament earns an automatic bid to the 2018 NCAA Division I women's basketball tournament.
+Connecticut, the winner of the American Athletic Tournament, earned an automatic bid to the 2018 NCAA Division I women's basketball tournament.

 Seeds

 All the teams in the American Athletic Conference will qualify for the tournament.
 Teams are seeded based on conference record, and then a tiebreaker system will be used.
 Teams seeded 5–12 play in the opening round, and teams seeded 1–4 received a bye to the quarterfinals.

 Schedule

 All tournament games are nationally televised on an ESPN network: